mongodb/leafygreen-ui/.changeset/eighty-kings-mix.md

 ---
-'@leafygreen-ui/date-picker': major
+'@leafygreen-ui/date-picker': minor
 ---

-Inital release of `date-picker`.
+Initial pre-release of `date-picker`.
 Use DatePicker to allow users to input a date